torvalds/linux/Documentation/media/v4l-drivers/radiotrack.rst

 available through a miniature phone plug.
 Its RF frequencies of operation are more or less limited from 87.0 to 109.0 MHz (the commercial FM broadcast band).
-Although the registers can be programmed to request frequencies beyond these limits, experiments did not give promising results.
+Although the registers can be programmed to request frequencies beyond these limits, experiments did yest give promising results.
 The variable frequency oscillator (VFO) that demodulates the intermediate frequency (IF) signal probably has a small range of useful frequencies, and wraps around or gets clipped beyond the limits mentioned above.